JoachimGoedhart/CellSizeR/README.md

 # CellSizeR

- Dashboard to display measurements of cell size
+ Two different Dashboards that display measurements of cell size

+ The app.R is code for a shiny dashboard
+ The .Rmd file has code for a flexdashboard

+ Both use the same data as input

  --